prividentity/PrivateIdentity-Oldd/Admin-URL-Parameters.md

 ### Demo Parameters

 To enable add the URL parameters to the default URL.
 One or more parameters can be added by using the '&' symbol.

-For ex., ?voice=true&debug=true
+For ex., ?voice=true&debug=true, resulting in a URL that looks like, private.id/demo/?voice=true&debug=true

 #### Business Functions